Dark Sun Online: Crimson Sands: History

-The game had been rushed to launch, according to developers, and had a number of bugs.
-It was also vulnerable to hacking and cheating, with the code proving "ripe for manipulation" by users within weeks of its launch.
+The game was vulnerable to hacking and cheating, with the code proving "ripe for manipulation" by users within weeks of its launch.
 As the game relied on a peer-to-peer networking system, game logic became dependent on users' computers instead of the host, leaving the game exceptionally vulnerable to hacking.
 Hackers "quickly learned to alter and improve player abilities at a moment's notice".
 Hackers were at a great advantage in the game to other players, an issue SSI had difficulty solving.
 In April 1997, Strategic Simulations released a major update for Dark Sun Online that separated the game into "Law" and "Chaos" regions, in reaction to trends of player behavior.
 The former favored player-versus-environment collaboration, with light player-versus-player elements; TEN characterized the latter as "a hostile world in which trusted allies are extremely valuable and equally scarce".
 As of October 24 the same year, the development team reported that the game was generating "tens of thousands of hours of paid use every month".

 Dark Sun Online reached version 2.0 in December 1997.
 In July 1998, TEN "completed" Dark Sun Online with the release of version 2.5, which the game's producer said would be a "stable, consistent environment, free of troublemakers and full of events".

 Shutdown

-The game was at a disadvantage when TEN was dismantled in 1998, as it didn't have a "massive" userbase and lacked a modern game engine to help interest another publisher.
 The game "quietly" shut down in 1999.
 According to Massively, "while ultimately unsuccessful in achieving its potential or gaining a large audience, Dark Sun Online: Crimson Sands made a valiant attempt at achieving the inevitable future of gaming".

 Gameplay

 The game was set in the desert world of Athas.
 Like many modern MMOs, it had "classes, guilds, chat windows, grouping, levels, death penalties".
 Characters could be built from eight races and eight classes, with the choice of an alignment limited by their class.
 There was also the option to multi-class under certain conditions.

-Interaction between players was accomplished via a MUD-like chat interface, and combat was turn-based, with each player having a short timer on their turn.

 On Athas, PvP is usually possible in most locations except for safe zones.
 Death results in players losing some equipment and a full level, with a total of 15 levels in the game.
 The game generated random quests for players.
 Developers would use the social aspect of the game to schedule roleplaying activities, and could also generate live events using the chat system.
 Developers encouraged roleplaying through the chat as well, with players of all locations able to communicate.